+Dental Implants are the materials used to support areas of your missing tooth.
 To put it mildly, having a full row of teeth removed is a difficult situation to be in.
-Eating becomes an agonizing experience, and your grin fades.
+Eating becomes an agonizing experience, and your smile fades.
 On the other hand, a dental implant procedure may provide both a functional and a cosmetic answer to this problem.
-Visit Bleu Dentistry in Dallas, TX, for more information.

-And dental implants aren’t necessary for every lost tooth.
+Dental implants aren’t necessary for every lost tooth.
 Ten to fourteen teeth may be replaced with a bridge using as few as four dental implants.
-You and our dentist in Dallas, TX, may do this in some ways.
+You and your dentist may do this in some ways.

 It’s critical to confirm that your jawbone is broad and deep enough to accommodate dental implants before moving forward.
 A tooth’s root is no longer supported by the bone that originally held it in place.
 The calcium in the bone is then used elsewhere in the body as a building component.

 After tooth loss, bone resorption may begin in a few months.
 It then becomes worse with time.
 First, your dentist will X-ray your jawbone to see whether there is enough bone left.
 Dental implants may be put in if you have adequate bone to sustain them.
 However, if you don’t have enough bone to support dental implants, you may require one or more bone transplants.

 Any parts of your jawbone where an X-ray reveals a lack of bone must first be grafted by your dentist.
 A small layer of the bone separates the upper jawbone from the sinus canals.
 Sinus cavities are separated from the upper jawbone by a thin layer of bone.
 Dental implants may be placed in this area because too much bone has been resorbed.

 A block-bone transplant is needed if you’ve lost too much bone in a region of your lower jaw.
 This graft reinforces and bolsters the bone ridge so that a dental implant may be placed there.